SIMRacingApps/SIMRacingApps/README.md

 ## What is SIMRacingApps?
   * It's a Web Server used to host Apps and Widgets, accessible using any device with a modern browser.
   * It comes with several Apps and Widgets free out of the box.
-  * It's a ReST interface for developers to access the SIM Data via an HTTP call.
+  * It's a ReST interface for developers to access the SIM Data via an HTTP call or using a WebSocket.
   * It's a HTML5 platform for other developers to write Apps and Widgets and share them with you.
   * It's a Java SDK for developing your own Java Based Apps that can work with any supported SIM.
   * It has a Plugin Interface for server side clients.